 PwC Denmark has established a Partner Affairs Committee in consequence of PwC's structure as a company owned and operated by equity partners (shareholders).
-The Partner Affairs Committee has the ultimate authority in all internal partner affairs of PwC Denmark, enhancing the partnership spirit and safeguarding partners' interests in relation to general partner affairs subject to the provisions of Danish company law.
+Together with the TSP, the Partner Affairs Committee has the ultimate authority in all internal partner affairs of PwC Denmark, enhancing the partnership spirit and safeguarding partners' interests in relation to general partner affairs subject to the provisions of Danish company law.
 Currently, the Partner Affairs Committee is made up of six shareholders who are also members of the Board of Directors.